codepo8/developer-advocacy-handbook/create-slide-decks.md

 and not more.
 There is no point in reading from your slides as that would make you a member of the audience and you have a race who can read it faster.
-I tend to have either only a theme per slide or one sentence (depending on the audience, which is the next section in this chapter) and I try to avoid bullet-lists at all costs -- especially nested ones.
+I tend to have either only a theme per slide or one sentence and I try to avoid bullet-lists at all costs -- especially nested ones.
 These are old school presentation style and conjure up unpleasant memories of having to sit through two days of boring training sessions.

-As mentioned earlier, an agenda up front can be a good idea if you cover a lot of things but it also allows the audience to pick their faves and shut down in between which probably means they miss important parts of your talk.
+As mentioned earlier, an agenda up front can be a good idea if you cover a lot of things but it also allows the audience to pick their faves and shut down in between.
+This probably means they miss important parts of your talk.
 If you do a good job as a presenter the amount of slides is not a problem and neither is at which stage of the overall talk you are.
 People will be lead through it without realising it.
 The overall amount of slides is only limited by your ability to go through them quickly.
-My rough estimate is a slide (which is one topic) a minute but I am also a very fast speaker.
+My rough estimate is a slide a minute but I am also a very fast speaker.

 ## Consider the audience

-One instance where I break my own rules of brevity is when the audience consists of people who do not speak English natively and might have a harder time keeping up with my pace and accent.
+One instance where I break my own rules of brevity is when the audience consists of people who do not speak my language natively and might have a harder time keeping up with my pace and accent.
 When dealing with an audience like this, having a simple sentence per slide or even some bullet points and repeating them has quite an impact.